 Horizon’s Compliance with Japan’s Stewardship Code

 Horizon Capital Management S.A. is an investment management firm engaged in management of assets by investing globally, including Japanese equities.
-Horizon Capital Management hereby supports the spirit of, and confirms its intent to comply with the “Principles for Responsible Institutional Investors Japan’s Stewardship Code to promote sustainable growth of companies through investment and dialogue -” as published by the Financial Services Agency.
+Horizon Capital Management hereby supports the spirit of, and confirms its intent to comply with the “Principles for Responsible Institutional Investors Japan’s Stewardship Code to promote sustainable growth of companies through investment and dialogue -” as published by the Financial Services Agency (revised version released on May 29, 2017).

 The principles of the code are: